IvantheTricourne/IvantheTricourne.github.io/README.md

 My name is Carl Factora.
-I do some stuff.
-I just figured out about this today, so it's going to be a while before it gets interesting.
+I'm a writer, mathematician, SSBM player and aspiring software developer.

+For some reason, you've found my GitHub.io page.
+This is relatively new, so it'll be a second before things get interesting here.

 Follow me on <a href="https://twitter.com/CJF_setBaNG">twitter</a>, if you like.
 If you like video games, I stream on